uic-library/Introduction_to_R/_episodes/03-Variables-and-Datatypes.md

 ### Integer Data Type

--	Integer data type stores non-decimal values.

--	The as. integer () function can be used to convert a number into integer type data in R.
+-	Integer data type stores non-decimal values and is denoted with by adding Capital **L** afer a value.The as. integer () function can be used to convert a number into integer type data in R.
 Example – 5, 102, 600, 1003.

 ~~~